FelipeRego/FelipeRego.github.io/_posts/2017-11-13-DASAMA-Analytics-Maturity-Model-Survey.md

 ****

 The survey is currently opened but it is not widely and publicly available.
-If you'd like to participate, feel free to send me an email and I'll be more than happy to send a link to the survey.
+If you'd like to participate, feel free to send me an email on felipe@feliperego.com.au and I'll be more than happy to send a link to the survey.
 A complimentary summary report will be made available once reasonable responses have been collected.